SYLVANIA Square Acrylic Flush Mount

 Manufacturers: OSRAM SYLVANIA, München, Germany.

-Other versions: The SYLVANIA square acrylic flush mount was made in several forms and sizes and made in some variations.
-It was also made in a round version.
+Other versions: The SYLVANIA square acrylic flush mount exists in several forms and sizes and is made in some variations.
+It also exists in a round version.
 Flush mounts or wall lamps like this one were already been made since the 1960s.
 Not much was changed over the years.
 This one is from the early 1990s, it still has West-Germany printed on the choke ballast made by May & Christe GmbH.

 SYLVANIA had its beginnings in 1901 in Middleton, Massachusetts, USA, Frank A. Poor purchased a half-interest in Merritt Manufacturing Company, a small firm which refilled burned-out light bulbs.
 Later, Poor bought out his partner and moved the plant to Danvers, also in Massachusetts, changing the name of the company to Bay State Lamp Company.